 1. Pelvic Inflammatory Disease (PID)

 Pelvic inflammatory disease is one of the most commonly detected causes of the fallopian tube blockage.
 In this disease, there is an inflammatory effect, which causes the reproductive organs including the fallopian tube to get swelled up.
 This inflammation stops a woman from conceiving; it can also result in miscarriages or even an ectopic pregnancy where the embryo is implanted inside the fallopian tube.
-In ectopic pregnancy, the embryo gets stuck inside the tube instead of traveling towards the uterus due to the scarring of fallopian tubes.
+In an ectopic pregnancy, the embryo gets stuck inside the tube instead of traveling towards the uterus due to the scarring of fallopian tubes.

 Fibroids are the abnormal uterine growths that can grow either inside or outside the uterus.
 Along with causing symptoms like heavy, frequent vaginal bleeding, they can also distort or block fallopian tubes.
 When a fibroid occurs, it hinders the path of the eggs or sperms towards the uterus.
 This leads to the necessity of the fallopian tube blockage treatment.